erickochen/purple/README.md

 </p>

 <p align="center">
-  A keyboard-driven TUI for managing your SSH hosts.<br>
+  A keyboard-driven terminal UI (TUI) for managing OpenSSH hosts and editing <code>~/.ssh/config</code>.<br>
-  Search, tag, sync from cloud providers and connect.
-All without leaving the terminal.<br>
+  Search, tag, ping, sync from DigitalOcean, Vultr, Linode and Hetzner, and connect without leaving the terminal.<br>
-  Reads and writes <code>~/.ssh/config</code> with round-trip fidelity.<br>
+  Reads and writes SSH config files with round-trip fidelity.<br>
   Your comments, formatting and unknown directives stay exactly where they are.
 </p>